Teddy34/gatsby-blog/blog/2019-07-27/index.md

 [GraphQL Voyager](https://apis.guru/graphql-voyager/) automatically constructs documented diagrams for your API.
 With the online tool, you can explore some public GraphQL APIs like Github or Yelp.
 It's also possible to use introspection (copy-paste the query from the web interface, run the query in Playground and paste the result) or funnier, directly use the Schema Definition Language (SDL).

+SDL is a human-readable format describing a GraphQL Schema and therefore, API.
+It's possible to generate SDL through tools ([Graphene](https://github.com/graphql-python/graphene), [Nexus](https://github.com/prisma/nexus) and many others) to simply write it directly.

-Let's try this using this Kerbal Space Program example schema in SDL format.
+Let's try using this Kerbal Space Program example schema in SDL.
+(KSP is a popular video game featuring little green men called Kerbals trying to fly custom made rockets into space and usually ending in huge fireballs).

 ```
 type Query {